tum-esi/RobWoT/Library/GenerateRobotDescription/readme.md

 **let robotName = loadModel(modelPath:string)**

-modelPath: the path file of coppeliasim model
+modelPath: the path file of CoppeliaSim model
 robotName: return the name of robot model
-We can use this function load coppeliasim model to coppeliasim scene by code.
-Or we can directly import the model manually in coppeliasim interface
+We can use this function load CoppeliaSim model to CoppeliaSim scene by code.
+Or we can directly import the model manually in CoppeliaSim interface

 **robotInfogeneration(robotName:string, rootFolderPath:string)**